ST10185940/ST10185940/README.md

 <div align="center">

-    I'm in the final year of my Comp Sci Degree.
+    I'm in the 3rd year of my Comp Sci Degree.

     I mostly work on desktop apps and back-ends and will be looking into mobile apps soon.

-    🔭 I’m currently working on: a CRM
+    🔭 I’m currently working on a CRM

     🌱 I’m currently learning: ~Everything~